What is the salary of an IAS officer?

 - The IAS officers get two extra-increment (6%) when they are Level 11, 12 and 13.

-- After the level 14 salaries of all officers are same.
+- After level 14, the salaries of all officers are the same.

 Pay Level for each rank

 The Pay Levels for each rank are as follows:

 - Level 10: (1-4yrs) ASP/SDM/ Asst.
 Commissioner in IRS

 - Level 11: (5-8 yrs) SP/DM/Deputy Commissioner in IRS